 Paper details What's in the paper?
 Skills assessed Reading and Use of English 1 hour 15 minutes There are seven parts in the Reading and Use of English paper.
 First, there are three short texts with different tasks.
 You have to complete the gaps with different kinds of words.
 The fourth part doesn't use a text.
 You have to rewrite sentences in a different way.
 Parts 5-7 all have texts and comprehension tasks.
-First there's one long text with eight multiple-choice questions, then a gapped text which you must complete by choosing the correct sentence, and a multiple-matching task.
-There's a wide range of different texts, and all of them are about topics which are interesting to school-aged students.
+First there is one long text with eight multiple-choice questions, then a gapped text which you must complete by choosing the correct sentence, and a multiple-matching task.
+There is a wide range of different texts and all of them are about topics of general interest; you don't need any specialist knowledge to understand them.
 The Reading and Use of English paper tests your reading skills and your knowledge and use of vocabulary and grammar.
 You will be assessed on: how well you can use a range of vocabulary and grammar a range of reading skills, including reading for detail, understanding opinions and feelings, understanding how a text is organised and understanding the main idea.
 You also need to be able to read a text quickly to get the general idea.

-Writing 1 hour 20 minutes The Writing paper has two parts.
-The first is compulsory, and you must write an essay which shows your opinion about the topic, using ideas you're given and one idea of your own.
-Then you have a choice between four questions, and you must choose one.
-One of the questions is always about a set text, which you can read (or watch the film version) and prepare before the exam.
-Find out what the set text is here .
-In both questions, you'll be assessed using the assessment criteria: Content, Communicative Achievement, Organisation and Language.
-See page 14 for more detail.
+Paper details What's in the paper?
+Skills assessed Writing 1 hour 20 minutes The Writing paper has two parts.
+The first is compulsory, and you must write an essay which shows your opinion about the topic, using two ideas you're given and one idea of your own.
+Then you have a choice of three questions, and you must choose one.
+You'll need to write an article, an email/letter, a report or a review.
+You will be assessed using the criteria Content, Communicative Achievement, Organisation and Language.
+See page 13 for more detail.
 Listening Approximately 40 minutes There are four parts in the Listening paper, and there is a mixture of monologues (one speaker) and dialogues (two or more speakers).
 The tasks include answering multiple-choice questions about short and longer texts; completing notes while you listen to a longer text; and matching options to short monologues.
 This paper tests different real-life listening skills, such as listening for information, opinion or detail, or listening for the general meaning of the whole text.
+Speaking 14 minutes Paired: two (occasionally three) candidates together The Speaking test starts with general conversation between the examiner and each candidate.
+Then you take turns to speak for about 1 minute about two photographs.
+In Part 3, you discuss a decision-making task with the other candidate.
+Finally you will discuss topics related to the task in Part 3.
+You're tested on different aspects of speaking, such as pronunciation, how well you use grammar and vocabulary, how you organise your ideas and how well you participate in discussions with other people.
+See page 13 for more detail.